carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

   - Manual Database Snapshot
     - User-initiated, must be manually done by yourself
     - Stored until you explicitly delete them, even after you delete the original RDS instance they are still persisted (This is not the case with automated backups).
+  - Restore:
+    - Restored DBs will always be a new RDS instance with a new DNS endpoint (You cannot restore from a DB snapshot to an existing DB)
+    - You can restore up to the last 5 minutes
+    - The default DB security group is applied to the new DB instance (it can be changed)
 - Amazon RDS Proxy is a fully managed, highly available database proxy for Amazon Relational Database Service (RDS) that makes applications more scalable, more resilient to database failures, and more secure.
   - Use Case: A company hosts a serverless application on AWS.
 The application uses Amazon RDS for PostgreSQL.
 During times of peak traffic and when traffic spikes are experienced, the company notices an increase in application errors caused by database connection timeouts.
 The company is looking for a solution that will reduce the number of application failures with the least amount of code changes.
     - Amazon RDS Proxy allows applications to pool and share connections established with the database, improving database efficiency and application scalability.